infinum/android-sentinel/README.md

 ![UI](ui.png)

 _Sentinel_ is a simple one screen UI that provides standardised entry point for tools used in development and QA alongside device, application and permissions data.
-It is designed to be easily configured and expanded depending on needs and requirements of developers and QA testers.
+It's designed to be easily configured and expanded depending on needs and requirements of developers and QA testers.
 This plugin has been written in Kotlin but works both inside Kotlin and Java projects.
+Minimum required API level to use _Sentinel_ is *21* known as [Android 5.0, Lollipop](https://www.android.com/versions/lollipop-5-0/).

 The project is organized in the following modules: